paulross/PyCppContainers/docs/sphinx/source/user_defined_types.rst

 Now you have all the code needed to convert sequences of these objects between C++ and Python.

-Using the Conversion Functions in C++
+Using the C++ Conversion Functions
 ------------------------------------------

 From C++ to Python